 'A sense of self-worth and achievement'

-A special event led by saw 10 deaf people successfully gain first aid qualifications in a course delivered by a Baptist minister
+A special event saw 10 deaf people successfully gain first aid qualifications in a course delivered by a Baptist minister

 David Callander, minister at Ilkley Baptist Church and Susan Myatt, a minister at Rising Brook Baptist Church in Stafford, trained together at Northern Baptist College.
 David has taught first aid for churches for many years, and Susan (who is profoundly deaf) has grown deaf cafes and ministers to the deaf community.